justagist/franka_ros_interface/README.md

    source devel/setup.bash
 ```

-After building the package:
+After building the package (this is not required if using with simulated robot):

 - Copy/move the *franka.sh* file to the root of the catkin_ws `$ cp src/franka_ros_interface/franka.sh ./`
 - Change the values in the copied file (described in the file).

 ## Usage

+**NOTE: For using this package with [Panda Simulator][ps-repo], the following sections are not required; all the required "driver" nodes are started along with the simulation launch file, and the Franka ROS Interface API (as well as [PandaRobot](https://github.com/justagist/panda_robot) API) can be directly used.
+Follow instructions in the [demos](https://github.com/justagist/panda_simulator/tree/04dd906f1923aa286fc5a1593b04bd35bfba78ee#demos) section in the Panda Simulator package.
+See their corresponding [source files](https://github.com/justagist/panda_simulator/tree/04dd906f1923aa286fc5a1593b04bd35bfba78ee/panda_simulator_examples/scripts) for usage examples.**

+### The *franka.sh* environments

+Once the values are correctly modified in the `franka.sh` file, different environments can be set for controlling the robot by sourcing this file.

+- For instance, running `./franka.sh master` would start an environment assuming that the computer is directly connected to the robot (requires Real-Time kernel set up as described in the [FCI documentation][libfranka-doc]).
+- On the other hand, `./franka.sh remote` would start an environment assuming that the robot is not connected directly to the computer, but to another computer in the network (whose IP must be specified in *franka.sh*).
+This way, if the 'master' is connected to the robot and running the driver node (see below), the 'remote' can control the robot (**no need for Real Time kernel!**) as long as they are in the same network.
+- ~Simulation environment can be started by running `./franka.sh sim` (only required when using [panda_simulator][ps-repo] package).~

+More information regarding the usage of `franka.sh` can be found within the [file](franka.sh).

+### Starting the Franka ROS Interface 'Driver'

-The 'driver' node can be started by running (can only be used if run in 'master' environment - see [Environments](#the-frankash-environments) section below):
+The 'driver' node can be started by running (can only be used if run in 'master' environment - see [Environments](#the-frankash-environments) section above):

 ```sh
     roslaunch franka_interface interface.launch # (use argument load_gripper:=false for starting without gripper)